Dennis C. Wolff: Camp Victory

-Secretary of Agriculture
+Pennsylvania Secretary of Agriculture

-Newly sworn-in Governor Ed Rendell appointed Wolff to be his Secretary of Agriculture, a cabinet-level appointment, in January 2003.
+Ed Rendell, the governor of Pennsylvania, appointed Wolff to be his Secretary of Agriculture, a cabinet-level appointment, in January 2003.
 He was confirmed by the Pennsylvania State Senate later that year.
-Wolff played a leading role in the annual Pennsylvania Farm Show, held at the Pennsylvania Farm Show Complex and Expo Center, the largest indoor agricultural exhibit in the United States.
-In 2014, the agriculture sector contributed over $8.1 billion to Pennsylvania's economy.
-In 2016, one out of every seven jobs in the state were related to agriculture and 7.72 million acres of land in the state were used for agricultural purposes.
+Wolff was involved in the annual Pennsylvania Farm Show, held at the Pennsylvania Farm Show Complex and Expo Center, the largest indoor agricultural exhibit in the United States.

-During his time leading the Pennsylvania Department of Agriculture, Wolff implemented several key programs intended to promote the agriculture industry.
-He founded the Center for Dairy Excellence, which "was created to develop and support programs for both the Center for Dairy Excellence and other Pennsylvania dairy organizations which educate, cultivate, and inspire a thriving and sustainable Pennsylvania dairy industry."

-"PA Preferred" branding program, implemented by Wolff, to identify and promote Pennsylvania agricultural products for consumers.
+During his time leading the Pennsylvania Department of Agriculture, Wolff implemented several programs intended to promote the agriculture industry.
+He set up the Center for Dairy Excellence, which "was created to develop and support programs for both the Center for Dairy Excellence and other Pennsylvania dairy organizations which educate, cultivate, and inspire a thriving and sustainable Pennsylvania dairy industry."
+Wolff implemented the "PA Preferred" program, a branding program to promote Pennsylvania agricultural products.